Skip to content

 literary analysis of Hellenistic epigrams

-truthful, ancient rule of the Phallus: penetration provides pleasure
+truthful, ancient rule of the phallus: penetration provides pleasure

 Common-sense understanding of penis, penetration, and pleasure has a relatively weak literary-figurative position.
-Thus the fallacious reign of Phallus. … Read the post truthful, ancient rule of the Phallus: penetration provides pleasure
+Thus the fallacious reign of phallus. … Read the post truthful, ancient rule of the phallus: penetration provides pleasure

 ancient Greek epitaphs: Herais & Sozomene for their husbands